Craig Austrie: High school career

 In his four years, Trinity Catholic went 103–6, captured three league titles, two state titles and was state runner-up twice.
 The Crusaders went 26–2 in his senior season (2005) as he averaged 22.5 points, 5.1 assists, 4.3 rebounds and 3.1 steals.
 Austrie won Gatorade's Connecticut high school basketball player of the year award in his senior season.

 College career

 Austrie had originally given a verbal commitment to play for Steve Lappas at UMass.
 However, Lappas was fired during Austrie's senior year in high school, and Austrie re-opened his search.
 He then committed to UConn, his home state school, after also considering Florida, Pittsburgh, Providence, St. John's, and USC.

 2005–06 (Freshman)

 Played in all 34 games, starting the first 24 games.
 Had a UConn-freshman record 14 assists in the win over Quinnipiac.
 Had a career-best 15 points in the win over Arizona.

 2006–07 (Sophomore)

 Saw action in all 30 games making 6 starts for the Huskies.
-Reached double-figures in scoring on eight occasions, including a season-high 14 points against Big East rival Syracuse.
+Reached double-figures in scoring on eight occasions, including a season-high 14 points against Big East Conference rival Syracuse.